Memorial Day Buttress Rock Climbing

 The Ruckman Guide mentions the best approach to it as via skirting the Cresecent Crack buttress and then heading up and west.
 Another possibility may be to park at the parking lot on the north side of the mouth of LCC and then ascend up and past the Prowser and Bongeater Buttress until the base of the Memorial Day Buttress is reached.
 Whichever trail you choose, plan on a good little hike of about 45 minutes to get ot the base.
 It's worth it!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Memorial Day Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Memorial Day Buttress:

 Featured Route For Memorial Day Buttress